Liga IV Galați

-Liga IV Galați is the county football division of Liga IV for clubs based in Galați County, Romania.
-The competition is ranked as the fourth tier of the Romanian football league system and is organized by AJF Galați – Asociația Județeană de Fotbal (lit.
+Liga IV Galați is one of the regional football divisions of Liga IV, the fourth tier of the Romanian football league system, for clubs based in Galați County, and is organized by AJF Galați – Asociația Județeană de Fotbal (lit.
 'County Football Association').

 It is contested by a variable number of teams, depending on the number of teams relegated from Liga III, the number of teams promoted from Liga V Galați, and the teams that withdraw or enter the competition.
 The winner may or may not be promoted to Liga III, depending on the result of a promotion play-off contested against the winner of a neighboring county series.